www.locriantica.it

 EUTHYMUS

-Euthymus, son of Astikles, won the Olympic games for three times in a row in boxing competition, the first time in 484 b.C.; he enjoyed an exceptional reputation not only in his native land and his undoubted bravery was recognized by many ancient writers such as Elianus, Pliny, Pausania and Strabo.
-Of the last one, Strabo, we reproduce here his words which remember the legend which says that Euthymus defeated the monster of Temesa, freeing the town from the yearly tribute of a girl chosen amongst the most beautiful, which the town had to pay to the monster to avoid its rage:
+Euthymus, son of Astikles, won the Olympic games for three times in a row in boxing competition, the first time in 484 b.C.; he enjoyed an exceptional reputation not only in his native land, and his undoubted bravery was recognized by many ancient writers such as Elianus, Pliny, Pausania and Strabo.
+Of the last one, Strabo, we reproduce here his words which remember the legend that tells how Euthymus defeated the monster of Temesa, freeing the town from the yearly tribute of a girl, chosen amongst the most beautiful, which the town had to pay to the monster to avoid his rage:

 (Strabo, Geography VI, 5)

-Quiet apart from what were the legends which grew themselves around his name, the fame and the bravery of Euthymus are confirmed by the tradition which handed down that, after his death, occurred in tragic circumstances, he was mourned not only in his own homeland, Locri Epizephyrii, but in the whole Greek world.
+Quite apart from the legends which grew themselves around his name, the fame and the bravery of Euthymus are confirmed by the tradition which handed down that, after his death, occurred in tragic circumstances, he was mourned not only in his own homeland, Locri Epizephyrii, but in the whole Greek world.

 HISTORICAL FIGURES INDEX